awsdocs/aws-config-developer-guide/doc_source/iam-policy-no-statements-with-admin-access.md

 }
 ```

-This rule checks only the IAM policies that you create\.
-It does not check IAM Managed Policies\.
-When you enable the rule, this rule checks all of the customer managed policies in your account, and all new policies that you create\.

 **Identifier:** IAM\_POLICY\_NO\_STATEMENTS\_WITH\_ADMIN\_ACCESS

 **Trigger type:** Configuration changes

-**AWS Region:** All supported AWS regions
+**AWS Region:** All supported AWS regions except Middle East \(UAE\), Europe \(Spain\), Europe \(Zurich\) Region

 **Parameters:**

-None
+excludePermissionBoundaryPolicy \(Optional\)Type: boolean
+Boolean flag to exclude the evaluation of IAM policies used as permissions boundaries\.
+If set to 'true', the rule will not include permissions boundaries in the evaluation\.
+Otherwise, all IAM policies in scope are evaluated when value is set to 'false\.'
+Default value is 'false'\.

-## AWS CloudFormation template<a name="w85aac12c32c17b9d335c25"></a>
+## AWS CloudFormation template<a name="w2aac12c31c27b9d335c25"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.